alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 For the purpose of automating deployments:

-- We will use code coverage as our indicator of previous, thorough testing.
-While an app may have a [rigorous testing strategy](https://github.com/alphagov/content-publisher/blob/69bed3535de1e65bda9d5909a3bc56a319e46576/docs/testing-strategy.md), it's hard to know if this has been applied consistently as the app has evolved.
+- We should always have tests for the majority of the functionality of an app.
+Since this is not easy to determine across languages [[1](https://github.com/simplecov-ruby/simplecov/issues/38)], we will use Ruby code coverage as the main indicator of thorough testing.

 - We will require a minimum level of coverage that is realistic for all of our apps.
 We will not pursue this once CD is enabled, as doing so could encourage [a lack of rigour in the way we write our tests](https://jeroenmols.com/blog/2017/11/28/coveragproblem/).